 Trimacare prenatal vitamin, formulated by doctors, nutritionists, and gynaecologists in compliance with WHO and ICMR criteria, contains over 20 essential nutrients in a prenatal pill.
 By incorporating Time-Release Iron, Anti-Emetic Blend & Vitamin B6, and Bowel Regulator, Trimacare prenatal tablets improve the comfort of expectant mothers.

-1. Can pregnant women take antibiotics to treat UTIs?
+1. Can pregnant women take antibiotics for UTIs?

 Yes, untreated urinary tract infections (UTIs) during pregnancy may result in complications like preterm birth, low birth weight, and kidney infections, which may put the mother and her unborn child at risk.